-The biennial BFE Book Prize recognizes outstanding scholarship in ethnomusicology written in English.
+The annual BFE Book Prize recognizes outstanding scholarship in ethnomusicology written in English.
 Both monographs and edited volumes published in the two years preceding each Prize are eligible to be submitted.
 (Co)authors and (co)editors must all be BFE members at the time of submission, while contributors to edited collections are welcome to join.
 No book may be entered more than once for this prize.
 This prestigious award carries a prize of £100.

 Previous BFE Book Prize Winners:

 The 2018 BFE Book Prize is awarded to Noriko Manabe’s The Revolution Will Not Be Televised: Protest Music after Fukushima.
 It is an ethnography of music in the antinuclear movement in Japan after the devastating nuclear disaster of 2011.
 Manabe examines the different kinds of spaces in which protest unfolds in Japan including, crucially, cyberspace, and she shows how musicians and protestors work around significant constraints on their activities.
 She writes that

 Cyberspace has redefined the geographical and temporal limits of these spaces.
 When television stations repeatedly failed to broadcast antinuclear protests, citizens took it upon themselves to twitcast them in real time or upload videos and photos of them, creating an extensive archive.
 Cyberspace greatly expanded the reach of these protests, allowing people to participate in them from other places and observe them at another time in playback. … On the other hand, because of cyberspace, festivals are no longer the separate environments they once were; through Twitter, people outside of the festival site have a view into the events and performances and can criticize or attack artists, audience members, or the festival itself. … Although anonymity in cyberspace allows citizens to be more open about their political views, the disembodied nature of cyberspace also causes people to behave in a more brutal manner toward others.